williamgilpin/howto/howto_bigdata.md

 After the first backup (and every so often afterwards), it is a good idea to check the backup to make sure that it is happening correctly.
 To do this,

 *try some sort of stochastic checksum tool?**

+## Set up CrashPlan

+You should be able to use your Stanford Credentials to access [https://su-backup.stanford.edu](https://su-backup.stanford.edu) using the "Single Sign-On" option

+Your username is the "XXX" in XXX@stanford.edu, your password should be the same as your Stanford password

+The "backup server" address is also `https://su-backup.stanford.edu`

+## Set up Backblaze

++ Exclude local backup drives in the settings
++ Set the "temporary data drive" to one of the externals